CedNZ/ProgrammingChallenge/README.md

 To run this, open in Visual Studio 2019 and hit run.
 The default page is a users list, with the top 20 items.

+Basic search fields at top of Users Index to fetch more records, search via Name, and recieve the response as Json Clicking the user thumbnail will navigate to the User page

 api/User?maxRecords=50&nameSearch=Bob
 The users list can be filtered with the url parameter 'maxRecords' to select more or less than 20.
 Or can be searched using 'nameSearch' parameter, which will search across a users First Name, Last Name and Title.